What do I wear?

 Because we believe the Bible is God’s revealed, authoritative Word to us and for us, the reading and teaching of Scripture is a central part of our Sunday worship.
 Typically, Pastor Chris preaches message series through books of the Bible or through biblical texts that are connected thematically.
 Our music and other expressions of our worship are then designed to coordinate with the Scripture selected for a given Sunday.

-At the conclusion of worship, stop by the Welcome Center on your way out to meet our Discipleship Pastor, James Culbreth and discover opportunities within the church.
+At the conclusion of worship, stop by the Welcome Center on your way out to meet some of our volunteers and staff and discover opportunities within the church.
 Also, you will be able to meet our Pastor, Chris Jones as you exit the foyer.

 We would love to meet and get to know you better as well as answer any questions you may have about your visit.